 On the first day, rituals and sacrifice hens are conducted by the village priest (Naike) in an open space as an invocation of their gods (bongas).
 It is only attended by men of the villages.
 After a feast of rice boiled with the hen, the village headman (Manjhi) announces start of the festival.

-On the first day, the cattle are sent to the fields in the morning to graze, while in their absence, the womenfolks of the house decorate the huts by painting them.
+The second day is devoted to invoking blessings from Bongas for individual homes.
+The cattle are sent to the fields in the morning to graze, while in their absence, the womenfolks of the house decorate the huts by painting them.
 Meanwhile, food is prepared which would later serve as prasad after the puja.
 In night, they light earthen lamps (diyas) in the cattle-sheds.